kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/AnalyticsAPIDocSet.md

 subcat: Analytics API - Limited Alpha
 ---

-*This new analytics service is in limited alpha version.*
+*This new analytics service is still being stabilized.*
-*Access to this service is available by request, as it is currently released as an Early Preview.*
-*Please write to VPaaS@kaltura.com to request activation.*
+*If you have any questions or encounter any issues, please write to VPaaS@kaltura.com.*

 Kaltura Video Insights helps you get precise, actionable insights into various aspects of your business by answering a wide variety of questions, such as: